How to Test for Diastasis Recti – during pregnancy

 In this test we place our fingers above the belly button since this is the largest point of pregnancy.
 Diastasis recti commonly occurs above the belly button, although it can occur below the belly button as well.
 Research has shown that 1/3 to 2/3 of pregnant women can have diastasis recti.

-*Remember you should not do exercises lying on your back after the first trimester.
-BUT performing this test for 30 seconds will not harm your baby!
+*You should not do exercises that have you lying on your back for extended periods of time.
+Performing this self-test for 30 seconds will not harm your baby!

 Watch the Pregnancy Core Tutorial.

 What can happen as a result of your expanding belly is the rectus abdominis muscle can become distanced from the connective tissue in between.
 It is not harmful, but it creates gap in your rectus abdonimis muscles into a left and right side.
 These muscles can no longer contract effectively.
 If you have diastasis recti either during pregnancy or after pregnancy, you should stay away from twisting motions, planks, quadruped positions, and crunches.
 Any movements that add additional stress to the tissues…like traditional planks, pushups or ball crunches.